 The Wave Trail is a 6.1 mile lightly trafficked out and back trail located near Kanab, Utah that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until December.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until December.
 Dogs are also able to use this trail.